-- Contact Public Safety 651-962-5555 as soon as possible. - Provide a description of the person, nature of behavior, and the last known location of the person. - Public Safety will immediately notify police. - Do not pull any fire alarm in an attempt to alert other people of the incident or to frighten the suspect
+- Contact police as soon as possible. - Provide a description of the person, nature of behavior, and the last known location of the person. - Public Safety will immediately notify police. - Do not pull any fire alarm in an attempt to alert other people of the incident or to frighten the suspect